2000Arion/instantload/README.md

 # instantload
- I would like to test a system for intensive acceleration of web pages.
+I'm testing a system fast reloading of web pages.